 Protect them from multiple, jumbled noises

-A newborn’s nervous system is truly #nofilter: he can’t screen out anything that his eyes see, his ears hear, or his skin feels.
+A newborn’s nervous system is truly #nofilter: they can't screen out anything that their eyes see, their ears hear, or their skin feels.
 Several sound sources at once – even a typical coffee shop atmosphere with music playing, several people talking, traffic noise, etc. – can easily overstimulate and confuse a baby.
 Your newborn prefers the sound of one human voice at a time and calm, rhythmic tones.

 Show them progressively complex high contrast images

 Decades of research show that time spent looking at high contrast images is important for a baby’s cognitive development.
 Until about the fifth month, babies use their eyes as the primary source for information about how the world works.
-Once your baby’s pupils are working and his two eyes start to coordinate, he will be compelled to look at high contrast images.
+Once your baby’s pupils are working and their two eyes start to coordinate, they will be compelled to look at high contrast images.

 Muscle your way through tummy time

 The American Academy of Pediatrics recommends supervised tummy time for full-term babies starting in the first week, as soon as baby’s umbilical cord stump falls off.
 Some babies love it, but it’s not a happy time for others.
 Either way, you’re not alone.
 Keep trying even if your baby doesn’t like it – tummy time is essential for building the muscles and coordination needed for rolling over, crawling, walking, reaching, and playing.
 One way to keep your baby interested in tummy time is to place stimulating toys near them or on their Play Gym.